oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

     The RSfMRI images will be used to construct and analyze whole-brain functional connectomes.
     As such the quality of all regions in the brain is important, i.e. there is not a region where we can be more lenient.
-    Additionally, a stringent QC is required for RSfMRI as noise sources that are highly correlated in different regions presents a high risk of spuriously inflation correlation estimation.
+    Additionally, a stringent QC is required for RSfMRI as noise sources that are highly correlated in different regions presents a high risk of spuriously inflating correlation estimation.

 #### Standard deviation of signal through time